-Constantine (306-337 CE)
+Constantine I (306-337 CE)

-Comments: Imperial coinage was one means by which the emperor could advertise supposed contributions to the expansion of the empire and the maintenance of the so-called “Peace of Rome (pax Romana).”
-As a result there are many commemorations of Roman victories over particular peoples on coins, along with depictions of those peoples in symbolic form.
-In these examples, certain ostensibly defeated peoples such as the Armenians and the Egyptians are portrayed as animals, with the Taurus (Bull) mountain range (which in some sense separated Roman Asia from Armenia) representing Armenians (here wrestled by Victory) and with the crocodile (both symbol of the Nile and evocative of Egyptian “animal worship”) representing Egyptians.
 Even more common (and reminiscient of the domination reliefs in the Sebasteion at Aphrodisias, on which go to this link) is the representation of a defeated people as a mourning woman.
-We see this image not only in the many instances of Judeans’ subjugation but also with Germans, Dacians, and Parthians.
+We see this image not only in the many instances of Judeans’ subjugation (on which also see the discussion of the Arch for Titus at this link) but also with Germans, Dacians, and Parthians.
 On this posture of mourning at defeat or capture, see also the figures on the breastplate of the Augustus of Prima Porta (link).
-While most of the “Judean captured” coins focus on the woman’s (Judea’s) sadness without direct reference to the conqueror in the same scene, there is the one case where Vespasian himself is pictured proudly standing (with his foot on a helmet) as he looks down on the sad woman.
+While most of the “Judea captured” coins focus on the woman’s (Judea’s) sadness without direct reference to the conqueror in the same scene, there is the one case where Vespasian himself is pictured proudly standing (with his foot on a helmet) as he looks down on the sad woman.
 There is also the somewhat different portrayal of Judea (as a woman) standing with hands bound as a prisoner of war.